 Waterborne is experienced on board a boat or on the waterside, through a spoken narrative, written from forensic case studies of human bodies immersed in and transported by water, combined with site research on urban waterways and the tidal Thames.

-River Separates Water, Wood Street Galleries, Pittsburgh, 7 June – 26 August 2018
+River Separates Water, Wood Street Galleries, Pittsburgh, USA, 2018

 ‘It’s a uniquely unnerving experience but for some reason, as we disembark,… all those who have been through it appear uplifted.
 Perhaps thankful they haven’t drowned, but definitely enriched by what is a genuinely remarkable piece.’ – Caught by the River

 ‘It’s an experience that mixes the putrid and the poetic, and manages, by bringing the participant face to face with death, to be wonderfully life-affirming.’ – ABC

 ‘the piece was so atmospheric, listening to the microscopic detail of what will happen to my dead body rotting in water, minute by minute, day by day.
 As I often say ‘we are breathing in Socrates as we speak’, and indeed, we are.
 Nothing is lost, it just recirculates.’ – participant feedback

 ‘Being escorted away from the rest of the festival, and separated from all other activities helped me be completely immersed in the work.
 Floating above the water’s surface with the gentle and silent rocking of the vessel connected me to the rhythm of the recited words.
 The potency of the script – which I found technically brilliant and poetically beautiful – amplified my imagination, whilst the proximity to the River evoked a feeling of submersion; as if my own body was decomposing, just as that which was being described.
 The experience was harrowing, and yet, made the subject of death and decay fascinating and exquisite.
 Truly powerful.’ – participant feedback